Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 The Striking Comparison

-During the three years after Kansas enacted its income tax cuts, neighboring Missouri — with its higher taxes — grew by 7,000 residents.
-Kansas lost 9,000.
-The population movement argument Missouri Republicans are using to justify this proposal ran in the opposite direction when Kansas tried it.
+During the years Kansas was running its tax-cut experiment, it had the slowest population growth of any of its neighbors — while Missouri, with its higher tax burden, grew faster.
+The "people will move to low-tax states" argument Missouri Republicans are using to justify this proposal ran in the opposite direction when Kansas actually tried it.

 Who Benefits — and Who Pays